kumpmati/superactions-docs/guide/getting-started.md

 ### `path`

-This is the relative path where your API route is mounted.
+This is the relative path where your endpoint is mounted.
 Since we chose to export it at `src/routes/api/+server.ts`, the path should be set as `/api`.

 ### `actions`